-In the context of go, a professional (or pro in short) is a go player who has received a professional diploma from one of the professional go associations.
-The more general English usage of the word professional, denoting a person who made something their profession and earns money from it, is not used in go.
+In the context of go, a professional (abbr: pro) is a go player who has received a professional diploma from one of the professional go associations.
+The more general English usage of the word professional, which denotes a person who receives a portion of their primary income and/or means of living through a profession, is not generally used in go.

 |Table of contents|